demisto/content-docs/docs/concepts/faq.md

 - Creating a blank integration or automation script
 - Uploading/Downloading your integration code to/from Cortex XSOAR

-> There's also a community-driven [Pycharm plugin](pycharm-plugin).
-But we do recommend using the Visual Studio Code extension.

 However, if you want to a different IDE (Sublime, vi, emacs, etc.) it's totally fine!
 It just means that some of those tasks must be performed manually.
 To automate them, you can use the  [demisto-sdk](https://github.com/demisto/demisto-sdk).

 You can also write code directly in the [Cortex XSOAR UI](../concepts/xsoar-ide) but is not recommended if you want to contribute supported content.
 Check [here](getting-started-guide#creating-new-content) for details.